debiai/docs/documentation/dashboard/widgets/README.md

 - [The parallel coordinates](./1_parallel_coordinates/) widget will help you to quickly identify if data are missing or inconsistent.
 - [The parallel categories](./parallel_categories/) widget can also help you detect outliers in categorical data.
 - [The range slider plot](./range_slider/) can help you to visually detect outliers in time series.
-- [The point plot](./3_point_plot/) widget can show the samples that have an abnormal behaviour, for example with an abnormal spatial repartition.
+- [The point plot](./3_point_plot/) widget can show the samples that have an abnormal behavior, for example with an abnormal spatial repartition.
-- [The 3D point plot](./3D_point_plot/) widget can also show the samples that have an abnormal behaviour but in a 3D space.
+- [The 3D point plot](./3D_point_plot/) widget can also show the samples that have an abnormal behavior but in a 3D space.

 ### Model evaluation